 The accounts of the City are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity or net position, revenues and expenditures or expenses, as appropriate.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity or net assets, revenues and expenditures or expenses, as appropriate.
 Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
-The fund presented in the financial statements in this report, consists of one generic fund type and one broad fund category as follows:
+The various funds are grouped, in the financial statements in this report, into two generic fund types and two broad fund categories as follows: